Exhibits

 Witter Library

 This room in the past has been the Gift Shop and the office of the Administrator, the renovation has taken the room back to it’s original purpose, the study of Isaac P. Witter.
-The original built-in bookcases are full of classic novels, stories and books that the Witter family would have enjoyed and collected.
+The original built-in bookcases are full of classic novels, stories, and books that the Witter family would have enjoyed and collected.
 The family history is outlined on top of the cases.

 Brazeau Gallery

-The room formerly known as The Front Gallery, has been renamed in honor of the contributions of T.W., Cathryn and Nicholas Brazeau Sr. in the founding of the SWCHC, the establishment of the Museum and it’s continued success within the Community.
+The room, formerly known as The Front Gallery, has been renamed in honor of the contributions of T.W., Cathryn, and Nicholas Brazeau Sr. in the founding of the SWCHC, the establishment of the Museum, and its continued success within the Community.

 J. Marshall Buehler Gallery